Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - Potable water: Do not rely on it unless signed potable on arrival

-- Dump point: No dump point at the rest area itself
+- Dump point: No on-site dump point known

 - Power: No